 Version date: June 29, 2014

-HOW SAFE IS IT?
-A microchip implant is an identifying integrated circuit, injected with a syringe, under the skin of your pet, usually between the shoulder blades (no anesthetic is required).
+A microchip implant is an identifying integrated circuit, injected under the skin of your pet.
 The chip (about the size of a grain of rice), uses passive RFID (Radio Frequency Identification) technology, meaning it lacks an internal power source, remaining inert until it is powered by the scanner.
 It is scanned using a non-invasive reader that picks up the number emitted by the radio frequency - neither the frequency nor the number can be tampered with.

-KINDS OF MICROCHIP There are two kinds of microchip - always use the ISO-readable (15 digit) microchip in your pet.
-For the other kind (which is mostly only used to track local pets), you will need to purchase the reader as well, to go with your pet overseas.
-Veterinarians should scan the microchip the first time they see a pet, they record the number, then periodically scan again when the pet next has it's check up.
+There are two kinds of microchip - always use the ISO-readable (15 digit) microchip in your pet.
+For the other kind (which is only used to track local pets), you will need to purchase the reader as well, to go with your pet overseas.
+Veterinary technicians inject the chip in to your pet using a syringe, usually in the neck, between the shoulder blades, and then record the unique ID of the chip.
+No anesthetic is required.
+Veterinarians should scan the microchip, the first time they see a pet, and record the number, then periodically scan again when the pet next has it's check up.
 Animal shelters, and animal control officers often use the microchip for speedy return of a lost pet to their owners.
 PetFlight scans all pets when we pick them up for flight, or when you bring your pet to us.

 efficiently by simply swiping vertical black lines across a reader.
 Microchips work with much the same result.

 The date of implantation, must be on the microchip certificate, the owners contact information, your pet's name, and description.
 This form must be right, you can not lose it, because some countries will require a copy.